anurag-aryan-tech/Mafia-Helper/README.md

-# 🕵️ Mafia Mediator’s Dashboard
+# 🕵️ Mafia Mediator's Dashboard

 A **desktop game-master dashboard** built with **Python + Tkinter** that streamlines mediating the *Mafia* party game—especially when playing with **LLM players** like ChatGPT, Claude, Grok, Gemini, and others.